Heat molded port flares

-PVC pipe can be heated with a hot air gun and pushed onto a mold to produce a port flare
+PVC pipe can be heated with a hot air gun and pushed onto a mould to produce a port flare

-To make the mold, stack MDF disks of decreasing size and then cover with automotive body filler.
+To make the mould, stack MDF disks of decreasing size and then cover with automotive body filler.

 From thinner material, cut a disk of the desired flare radius to use as a scraper.